oneoffcoder/zava/README.md

 # Zava

-Parallel coordinates with grand tour for exploratory data visualization of massive and high-dimensional data in TypeScript and Python
+Parallel coordinates with Grand Tour for exploratory data visualization of massive and high-dimensional data in TypeScript and Python.
+If you want a desktop application for use, try [VizApp](https://github.com/oneoffcoder/vizapp).

 # Copyright
 ## Software